 Here we go, then.

-It begins in June of 1968, when Tim is drafted.
+It begins in June of 1968, when O'Brien drafted.

-When Tim gets his draft notice in the mail, he thinks (smugly but believably), that he's too good for the war – bound for grad school at Harvard, Phi Beta Kappa, and just obviously unsuited for combat.
+When O'Brien gets his draft notice in the mail, he thinks (smugly but believably), that he's too good for the war—bound for grad school at Harvard, Phi Beta Kappa, and just obviously unsuited for combat.
 He hates camping, blood, and authority, for starters.

 His father asks what his plans are, and he says he isn't sure.